 A recognized organization is a group of BSU students organized for a stated purpose which has official recognition from the ASBSU.
 Affiliation with an extramural organization shall not of itself disqualify a student organization from institutional recognition nor from the use of university facilities, although reasonable provisions may be made to safeguard the autonomy of a campus organization from domination by outside groups.
-(See Student Handbook: Recognition of Student Organizations)
+(See Student Handbook: Student Organization Recognition Procedures)